-To begin with IT service management can help with:
+To begin with, IT Service Management can help with:

 Modern technology has opened a world of opportunities for today’s workforce, but with it comes the occasional headache when something isn’t working properly.
 Password resets, frozen laptops, video conferencing software troubleshooting, and network connection issues can all prevent employees from doing their jobs well.
 Your service management strategy should aim to provide solutions as quickly as possible so employees can get back to business.
 One way to achieve this is through a regularly updated knowledge base.
-It provides articles and resources on everything the organization has used for troubleshooting in the past.
+It provides articles and resources on everything the organisation has used for troubleshooting in the past.

 Five ways knowledge management can make processes easier:

-Where does an employee go for an HR request?
-An IT request?
-A payroll request?
+Where does an employee go for an HR Request?
+An IT Request?
+A Payroll Request?

 It can be difficult to keep it all straight, but your service desk can help.
-Now that you’ve visualized a successful service catalog and a robust knowledge base, consider those two ITSM best practices in a larger context.
-You could easily build a workflow for expense reimbursement, and a knowledge base full of solutions to HR benefits questions.
+Now that you’ve visualized a successful service catalogue and a robust knowledge base, consider those two ITSM best practices in a larger context.
+You could easily build a workflow for expense reimbursement and a knowledge base full of solutions to HR benefits questions.
 This functionality should be universal, and the service portal is a perfect place to connect employees to solutions from any department.

 Easy integration with hundreds of Your favorite applications